-BSE is an incurable fatal brain disease.
-It is called mad cow disease because it affects a cow's nervous system, causing the animal to act strangely and lose control of its ability to do normal things, such as walk.
+It's called mad cow disease because it affects a cow's nervous system, causing a cow to act strangely and lose control of its ability to do normal things, such as walk.
 An infected cow would act "mad," which sometimes means mentally ill.